Inheritance Tax proposals frequently asked questions

 Although the payment of the death benefit into the trust will not escape inheritance tax, the trust may still offer advantages.
 The trust will keep funds out of the spouse’s estate but being discretionary the trustees can advance funds to the spouse or even make loans to them.

-Within the Autumn Statement 2024 it was stated that these assets will continue to receive 50% relief and won’t use up the £1m allowance.
+These will continue to receive 50% business relief and will not use up the £1m allowance.

-There were anti-forestalling measures announced in the Autumn Statement 2024.
-These measures state that the £1 million allowance will apply to failed lifetime transfers made on or after 30 October 2024 if the donor dies on or after 6 April 2026.
+Anti-forestalling measures mean that the £1 million allowance will apply to failed lifetime transfers made on or after 30 October 2024 if the donor dies on or after 6 April 2026.

-For example, if the individual gifts business assets now they would appear to be able to do this without any immediate inheritance tax charge.
-However, if death occurs on or after 6 April 2026 but before 17 December 2031 then the £1 million limit will apply for the purposes of recalculating the inheritance tax.
+For example, if an individual gifted business assets on 1 January 2025 there would be no immediate inheritance tax charge.
+However, if death occurred on or after 6 April 2026 but before 31 December 2031 then the £1 million limit will apply for the purposes of recalculating the inheritance tax.

 Disclaimer